machal/cssmine-content/content/flexbox-reference.md

 ![align-content.jpg](dist/images/original/flexbox-align-content.jpg)

 So, is all clear now?
-Ok, now let's move on to browser support.
+Ok, now let’s move on to browser support.